“Past performance does not guarantee future results.”

 Unfortunately, a lot of these traders became greedy.
-Betting against the market during a crash felt like an easy way to make a profit.
+Betting against the market during a crash felt like an easy way to make money.
 As a result, they kept buying put options.

 Buy a put option, wait for the market to fall even further and then sell that option for a profit.
 Rinse and repeat.

 The market hits its bottom.

 Then, on March 23rd, the market hit its bottom.

 However, at the time, nobody knew that this was the bottom.
 In fact, most people expected the market to fall even further.
 Consequently, many of these traders continued to buy put options.